ryanries/MyMiniz/README.md

 A simple command-line tool that adds and extracts files to and from compressed archives, using Miniz by Rich Geldreich <richgel99@gmail.com>.

-This too was created for use in my GameB project: https://github.com/ryanries/GameB
+This tool was created for use in my GameB project: https://github.com/ryanries/GameB